 Instructions for this Christmas morning breakfast

 Coat the inside of your slow cooker with canola oil, butter or cooking spray.
 Since the French toast has the tendency to stick to the sides, grease it liberally.

 Place the loaf of bread in the slow cooker.
-(My slow cooker is on the smaller side, so I ended up only being able to fit about 3/4 of the loaf of bread inside.)
+If your slow cooker is on the smaller side, you may be able to fit only 3/4 of the loaf of bread inside.

 In a bowl mix the eggs, milk, brown sugar and cinnamon.